Switches and buttons can either be normally open (NO) or normally closed (NC). These are important terms to know.

-Rotary Switch: This switch can chose one of many positions.
+Rotary Switch: This switch can choose one of many positions.
 This is the sort of switch that might be used as an input selector on a HiFi.
 The switches come with different numbers of poles, the one shown in the diagram is a 4 pole rotary switch.
 The photograph is of a stereo 6 pole rotary switch meaning there are two independent switches on the same rotary shaft, each with 6 switch positions.

 Dual In Line (DIL) Switch: These switches can be used to create inputs to logic circuits or to set digital values for a logic circuit.
 The switches are mechanically and electrically separate but are physically joined in a convenient block which can be more than just the four switches shown in the diagrams.

 Reed Switch: A switch that is operated by a magnetic field.
 The two poles of the switch are made from magnetic material.
 Holding a magnet near to one side of the switch induces a magnetic field in the metal contact which is then attracted to the other contact completing the circuit.
 The reed switch is usually enclosed in a coil of wire, a current in the coil causes the reed switch to close.
-In this sense the reed switch is much like an electromagnetic relay and is some times called a reed relay.
+In this sense the reed switch is much like an electromagnetic relay and is sometimes called a reed relay.

 Proximity Switch: A switch that is operated when something is nearby but no physical contact is necessary.
 The example shown is part of an alarm circuit on a fire door.
 The brown block on the door frame (right hand side) is a reed switch in this case and the brown block on the door (left hand side) is a magnet.
 There are other types of proximity switch that do not involve magnets.